swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ```
 ### Package Names

-A package name is a unique string with c99 identifier characters, and is passed down to Swift frontend via a new flag `-package-name`.
-It is then stored in the module binary and used to compare with package names of other modules to determine if they are part of the same package.

-If `-package-name` is not given, the `package` access modifier is disallowed.
-Swift code that does not use `package` access will continue to build without needing to pass in `-package-name`.
+Two modules belong to the same package if they were built with the same package name.
+A package name must be unique and a valid C99 identifier, i.e. a string consisting of alphanumeric characters and an underscore, starting with a letter.
+It is passed to the Swift frontend via a new flag `-package-name`.
+Swift Package Manager has a package identity per package, an identifier that's verified to be unique via a registry, and it will pass the identifier down automatically.
+Note that the package identity can contain URL characters, and such character will be transposed to an underscore.
+Other build systems such as Bazel will need to introduce a new build setting for a package name.
+Since it needs to be unique, a reverse-DNS name may be used to avoid clashing; a dot in such string will be transposed to an underscore.

 Here's an example of how a package name is passed to a commandline invocation.